usnistgov/Voting/README.md

-# Voting - Common Election Data Format Project
+# Voting - Election Common Data Format Project

-This repository holds common election data format and related information and files that are being created by NIST and collaborators.
+This repository holds election common data format (CDF) and related information and files that are being created by NIST and collaborators.

-NIST's common election data format project has the goal of (a) specifying a common, XML-based import/export format for election devices such as electronic pollbooks, election management systems, and vote capture devices, and (b) specifying a comprehensive foundational UML model that will cover election data in general.
+NIST's election CDF project has the goal of (a) specifying a common import/export format for election devices such as electronic pollbooks, election management systems, and vote capture devices, and (b) specifying a comprehensive foundational UML models that will cover election data in general.
 The model defines the various objects (e.g., candidates, contests, offices, etc.) and their associated attributes, and specifies the relationships between and among the objects.
-It includes a glossary and other tools to ensure that the implementations of the model (i.e., the XML formats) are consistent in style, definition, and composition.
+It includes a glossary and other tools to ensure that the implementations of the model (e.g., XML or JSON formats) are consistent in style, definition, and composition.

+There are currently 4 CDF projects under active development in this repository:

+1. Cast Vote Records - created by scanners or DREs, contain tabulatable voter choices
+2. Election Event Logging - election-related events logged by election devices
+3. Election Results Reporting - pre- and post-election information and results
+4. Voter Records Interchange - voter registration-related information to support voter registration, electronic pollbooks, and voter registration database exchanges

 Contact [John P. Wack](mailto:john.wack@nist.gov) for questions and more information.